Health and safety

-The key focus for ship management during 2017 was prevention of harm to people, environment, property and services through better reporting and utilisation of analytics to focus on key potential improvement areas.
+The key focus for ship management during 2018 was prevention of harm to people, environment, property and services through better reporting and utilisation of analytics to focus on key potential improvement areas.
 Analytics were also used to raise awareness of the crew regarding the presence of hazards on board.
-Further, the hazard hunt campaign continued into its fifth year with the main themes centred around improving fire safety and reducing hand and finger injuries.
+Further, the hazard hunt campaign continued into its sixth year with the main themes centred around improving fire safety and reducing hand and finger injuries.
 One of the main challenges of the working environment is the assignment of seafarers to different work locations and teams over the course of the year.
-Consistent attention and focus by management and individuals on health and safety and is required at all times to prevent harm and avoid issues resurfacing.
+Consistent attention and focus by management and individuals on health and safety is required at all times to prevent harm and avoid issues resurfacing.

 In 2018, ship management also entered into two agreements with partners DNVGL and Norwegian Maritime authority that will set the tone for operational and regulatory framework in autonomous shipping.
 The first agreement focuses on the development of a safety management system while the second agreement is for the development of future competence.

 We continue to build a robust health and safety culture onshore.
 In 2018, the lost-time injury frequency (LTIF) rate was 0.20, within the target not to exceed 0.5.
 The total recordable case frequency (TRCF) rate was 0.52 within the target not to exceed 1.5.
 The LTIF target will remain in place for 2019, and the TRCF rate will be reduced to 1.0.
 Safety observation reporting onshore is significantly higher this year with 3597 observations reported, mainly due to the inclusion of NorSea Group.